victorqribeiro/dtf/README.md

 ## The experiment

-Five articles ware written and exported to PDF, each one with a small difference.
+Five articles were written and exported to PDF, each one with a small difference.

 * **01-jpg-100.pdf** - was exported as a JPG file with 100% quality.